 Board Evaluation — an Introduction

-It is called by many different names: board review, board assessment, board evaluation, performance evaluation, board appraisal, and board effectiveness…
+It has been called by many different names: board review, board assessment, board evaluation, performance evaluation, board appraisal, and board effectiveness… now it is to be referred to as board performance review, when the new FRC Corporate Governance Code comes in to use, from 2025.

-It is now undertaken in a sometimes bewildering variety of ways, and by multiple providers.
-Chairmen, senior independent directors, and company secretaries do it.
+It is undertaken in a sometimes bewildering variety of ways, and by multiple providers.
+Chairs, senior independent directors, and company secretaries do it.
 Psychologists and academics do it.
 Headhunters do it.
 Even accountants and remuneration consultants do it.

-It is here to stay: as of 2010, with the publication of the new UK Corporate Governance Code, FTSE 350 companies whose primary listing of shares is on the London Stock Exchange must evaluate their own performance with external assistance at least once in every three years.
+From 2010, with the publication of the new UK Corporate Governance Code, FTSE 350 companies whose primary listing of shares is on the London Stock Exchange were required to evaluate their own performance with external assistance at least once in every three years.

 They must also declare how they have chosen to undertake such an exercise, whom they have used to do it (and if any other relationships exist between the company and that provider), and most choose to give some account of the process and agreed actions for future improvement in their annual report.